 The Hazlet Environmental Commission encourages residents to join in an annual February tradition to help expand our understanding of birds.
 We are lucky that Hazlet's Natco Lake attracts many migrating birds to our area!

-Pick the best tool to use for sharing your birds sightings:
+Pick the best tool to use for sharing your bird sightings:

 If you are participating as a group, see instructions for Group Counting.

 You can start entering bird lists at midnight local time on the first day of the count, anywhere in the world.
 Data entry remains open until March 1 but the information you enter should only be from the four days of the Great Backyard Bird Count.